Aura Router

 })

-The createEndpointConfig helper provides two overloads for better type inference:
+The createEndpointConfig helper provides two overloads to enhance type inference.

-When you only pass a configuration object, route params default to an empty object:
+When only a configuration object is provided, route parameters default to an empty object:

 const config = createEndpointConfig({